-We obtain the following \begin{pr} The generic complex symmetric biquadratic curve \re{2_2F} can be parameterized by an even elliptic function of the second order and a shift as in \re{par_sym}.
-Conversely, for each elliptic function $\Phi(u)$ (even or not) of the second order and any shift $u_0$ the variables $x,y$ from \re{par_sym} satisfy the equation \re{2_2F} with a symmetric matrix $A$. \end{pr}
+Thus, we obtain the following \begin{pr} The generic complex symmetric biquadratic curve \re{2_2F} can be parameterized by means of an even elliptic function of the second order and a shift similar to that given in \re{par_sym}.
+Conversely, for every elliptic function $\Phi(u)$ (no matter whether it is even or not) of the second order and any shift $u_0$, the variables $x,y$ from \re{par_sym} satisfy the equation \re{2_2F} with a symmetric matrix $A$. \end{pr}